Alfresco/alfresco-ng2-components/docs/core/components/data-column.component.md

 ### Column Template

-You can provide custom column/cell templates that may contain other Angular components or HTML elements:
+You can provide custom column/cell header and templates that may contain other Angular components or HTML elements:

 Every cell in the DataTable component is bound to the dynamic data context containing the following properties: